THE GINGERBREAD HOUSE

 To his surprise, no attack came.
 The tall man glanced around the room once again and, appearing disappointed, pulled out his seat and collapsed into it.
 “You can’t get out, can you?” he asked despondently as he prodded a finger into the heavy bread in front of him.

 Andrew chewed through another bite of his sandwich before he responded.
-If he was going to be thrown out or killed, or whatever, he wanted it to be on a full stomach.
+His dad always said if he was going to be thrown out or killed, or whatever, he wanted it to be on a full stomach.
+For the first time, Andrew understood why.
 “I haven’t had bacon this good in ages.”
 Probably never.
 This much salty goodness wasn’t something his family ever got.
 He could remember only twice he’d had bacon at all.
 One of those was a sample from the butcher at the markets.
 The other was a packet his brother had lifted from somewhere.
 They’d eaten it all in one sitting and used the drippings in a pudding for the next day, in case the coppers came looking.
 It had taken longer to get the smell out of the house than it had to dispose of the evidence.

-“I’m Andrew,” he said around his third bite.
-“This is good.”
+“This is good,” he said around his third bite.
 He wasn’t sure if his words had been intelligible.
 He was mostly moaning over his food, his stomach cramping in joy that the first food it was given in three days was so good.
 “Pity about the bread.”

 “What?”
 The tall man dropped the sandwich he’d just picked up.
 “That’s the best loaf I’ve ever made.”
 He picked up his sandwich again and took a large bite.
 His cheek bulged and he grimaced as he struggled to chew the dense lump.

-“You’ve got the balance of ingredients mostly right; a bit heavy on the yeast.”
+“You’ve got the balance of ingredients mostly right; a bit heavy on the yeast.
+And you probably need a few lessons on kneading and rising.”
 Andrew squeezed the remnants of his meal before popping the morsel into his mouth.
 “I’ll show you how to fix it.”
 He poured himself a mug of water from the carafe on the table, then sat back and sipped.
 “What’s your name?”

 “You don’t know me?”
 The man’s shoulders straightened.
 “I’m Thomas, Mistress Osborne’s apprentice—the only one she’s taken in a hundred years.”

-Thomas’s shoulders slumped, then straightened again.
+Thomas’s shoulders slumped, then straightened again, his scowl once again in place.
 “I’m more powerful than she is.”